Sean Hartter: Film

 He had composed music for director Dante Tomaselli.
 His music was featured in the horror film Torture Chamber, for which he also created all of the promotional poster art.

 He also did a select few pieces of music for "Murder University" as well as posters and promotional material for other films from Scorpio Film Releasings.

 Hartter contributed art and music to the documentary film, “My Name is Jonah”.
 He also contributed artwork to promotional items made for the film.
 “My Name is Jonah” was released one year after his death.
 The movie was dedicated to his memory.

 Personal life

-Hartter married his high-school sweetheart Allison Ruth Clark in 1994 and had Griffin Michael Hartter, born July 11, 1994, and Gabriel Isaiah Hartter, born July 3, 1997.
-He raised his kids on a steady diet of Transformers and Akira Kurosawa films and taught them all he knew about art, music, film, literature and life.
-He loved his wife very much and she him, as they would stick it out through good times and bad, always supporting each other.
+Hartter married Allison Ruth Clark, his high-school partner, in 1994.
+The couple had two sons: Griffin Michael Hartter, born on July 11, 1994, and Gabriel Isaiah Hartter, born on July 3, 1997.
+According to family accounts, he introduced his children to franchises such as Transformers and the films of Akira Kurosawa, while also sharing his interests in art, music, film, and literature.
+He remained married to Clark throughout his life.

 Hartter died in Brockton, Massachusetts, on the morning of April 27, 2013, due to complications following an asthma attack.

 He was cremated with a service held a week after his death.